 It’s likely your cat will live for around 13-17 years.
-To help her enjoy a long and happy life, try putting this five-step home health check in place.
+To help them enjoy a long and happy life, try putting this five-step home health check in place.
 By doing these checks once a month, you may be able to detect a health problem early on, and do something about it.

 If you think your cat is overweight, ask your vet for advice.
-You can help by keeping all treats and table snacks off the menu, and by giving her four small meals a day, instead of two large ones.
+You can help by keeping all treats and table snacks off the menu, and by giving them four small meals a day, instead of two large ones.
 Make sure your cat gets some exercise, too, starting slowly with short playtimes and gradually building up to more.

 2. Coat and skin

 Check your cat's coat – it should feel wonderfully smooth from the top of their head to the tip of their tail.
 Part the fur near their head and along their spine to check for any flakes, scales or cuts.
 Treat your feline friend to our Whiskas® Healthy Coat Cat Treats, to keep them coat feeling smooth.

 From there, move on to the base of their tail, their rump and their stomach.
 Here, you’re looking to see if any fleas have set up home.
 If they have, you’ll see tiny black flakes or specks.
 If you think your cat has fleas, speak to your vet about a suitable treatment.

 Check the colour of your cat’s coat - it should be bright and glossy.
 If it's dull or matted, your cat might be poorly.

 Check your cat’s eyes by gently pulling down their lower eyelids – the area you see should be pink.
 Check that both their pupils are of normal size.
 Next, stand with your cat by a window, then open and close the curtain to check how responsive their pupils are to the daylight.
 Also check for coloured discharge or excessive eye watering – either might mean they're picked up an infection.